chef-boneyard/chef-web-docs-2016/includes_dsl_resource/includes_dsl_resource_method_provides.rst

 ..
 This file should not be changed in a way that hinders its ability to appear in multiple documentation sets.

-Use the ``provides`` method to map the behavior of a custom resource/provider to the functionality of an existing resource/provider, and also to specify the platform(s) on which the custom behavior will apply.
+Use the ``provides`` method to map a custom resource/provider to an existing resource/provider, and then to also specify the platform(s) on which the behavior of the custom resource/provider will be applied.
 This method enables scenarios like:

 * Building a custom resource that is based on an existing resource
 * Defining platform mapping specific to a custom resource